StarPlayrX/bigmac/README.md

 BigMac2 should behave from the USB 2.0 disk and on Internal SSDs.
 If you ZAP your PRAM, repeat.

+# Monterey Beta 2 is hightly experimental and has an extreme Race Condition.
+* Apple keeps making this worse since 11.3 and there doesn't seem to be an easy fix
+* because of this beta 2 is barely installable.
+After 2 attempts, I have not gotten to a boot screen

 ## Recommended Flash Drive:
 I use Samsung Flash Drive FIT Media 32GB.
 Once you have disabled SIP and authenticated-root, you can now install BigMac 2 to an internal SSD or Harddrive on a 32GB APFS Partition.
 Remember if you ZAP your PRAM, you'll need to use your USB 2.0 Drive instead.